mbucchia/OpenXR-Toolkit/index.md

   - **Controller timeout**: The amount of time after losing track of the hands before simulator shutdown of the simulated VR controller.

 **System** tab:
-- **Override resolution**: Enable overriding the OpenXR target resolution (same as what the "custom render scale" in OpenXR does).
+- **Override resolution**: Enable overriding the OpenXR target resolution (same as what the "custom render scale" in OpenXR Tools for WMR does).
   - **Display resolution (per-eye)**: The resolution to use for each eye.
 - **Motion reprojection** (only with Windows Mixed Reality): Enable overriding the Motion Reprojection mode. _Default_ means to use the system settings (from the _OpenXR Tools for Windows Mixed Reality_).
   - **Lock motion reprojection** (only with Windows Mixed Reality, when _Motion Reprojection_ if forced to _On_): Disable automatic motion reprojection adjustment, and lock the frame rate to the desired fraction of the refresh rate.